 Following the reporting and management of any incidence of bullying, there will be regular monitoring and review on a daily basis until the situation is under control.
-Records will be retained on the pupil's file and archived for the appropriate length of time.
+Records will be retained on the pupil's file (sometimes held electronically on CPOMS depending on the circumstances) and archived for the appropriate length of time.
+We share information with between schools if it is deemed relevant to ensure effective transition in a new setting and as part of our safeguarding procedures.
 Requests to see the school's management of such incident must be made in writing to the Headteacher of the school.